 Note I read this book when it was originally released as The Class Ceiling in 2013.
 Since then it has been re-released, first as The School Gate Survival Guide and is now called The Not So Perfect Mum.

-The new title of this book really tells you what it’s about: school gate politics.
-The protagonist Maia has an unpronouncable surname, which is probably the only thing I didn’t like about the book to be honest.
-She lives in a less-than-desirable place, with a less-than-desirable partner, doing less-than-desirable work but one day finds herself in a position where her children are given scholarships to the local public school.
-Obviously, she stands out like a sore thumb and seems to instantly make enemies of some of the snobbier mums.
+This book is a fun, easy read about school gate politics and life as a parent.
+The protagonist Maia lives in a less-than-desirable place, with a less-than-desirable partner, doing less-than-desrable work – but one day she finds herself in a position where her children are given a scholarship to the local public school.
+Obviously, she feels that she stands out like a sore thumb and seems to instantly make enemies of some of the snobbier mums.

 There was something about this book that just kept me reading.
-It’s a very easy read, but far from your average, fluffy school gate book; I felt like there was something of an intelligent undertone (if such a thing exists).
-The storyline was far from predictable, and there’s a twist toward the end that I definitely did not see coming.
+It’s a very easy read, but far from your standard “chick lit” book.
+I felt there was something of an intelligent undertone (if such a thing exists).
+The storyline was far from predictable and ther ewas a twist towards the end that I definitely did not see coming.

 I don’t read a lot of fiction, but I found this book well written, brilliantly thought out and expertly assembled.

 Thanks for reading.
 You can read my other book reviews here.